 The below list will help take the guesswork out what’s important on day one and what you can add over the course of your first few months on the job.
 Of course, depending on your circumstances, some of those “every so often” items could be necessary during your first few appointments.

-Even if you are an experienced tech or sourcing supplies for an established HVAC business, the following guide can serve as a handy checklist to ensure you keep yourself or your technicians well outfitted for the next job.
+Even if you are an experienced tech or sourcing supplies for an established business with the basics to HVAC service software already on hand, the following guide can serve as a handy checklist to ensure you keep yourself or your technicians well outfitted for the next job.

 Before we get into the HVAC tools needed to get the job done, we must cover the items that will help keep you safe.